Agent Orange exposure and VA disability compensation

 We base eligibility for VA disability compensation benefits, in part, on whether you served in a location that exposed you to Agent Orange.
 We call this having a presumption of exposure.

-You have a presumption of exposure if you meet at least one of the service requirements listed below.
+You have a presumption of exposure if you meet at least one of these service requirements.

 Between January 9, 1962, and May 7, 1975, you must have served for any length of time in at least one of these locations: